FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-header-navigation.md

     });
 });
 ```
 The event handler receives an `Array` of all navigation elements as its first parameter (here: `navData`).
 These elements are grouped by their `clusterLevel`.
-That means `navData` is an array with the length of the amount of `clusterLevel`s defined in FACT-Finder.
+That means `navData` is an array with the length of the amount of `clusterLevel`s defined in FactFinder.
 Each element contains another `Array` with all navigation elements on the `clusterLevel` equal to the index in the array.
 ```javascript
 navData === [
     [{ clusterLevel: 0, ... }, ...],